samdavidnwabanne/samdavidnwabanne/README.md

 # Hi, I'm SamDavid 👋

-I'm an engineering student exploring AI, Automation and Robotics.
+I'm an technology enthusiast exploring AI, Automation and Robotics.

 I'm interested in how technology can be used to build useful things, solve problems and make work easier.